mikenguyen13/data_analysis/_book/05-regression.md

 Multicollinearity refers to correlation among explanatory variables.

 -   large changes in the estimated regression coefficient when a predictor variable is added or deleted, or when an observation is altered or deleted.\
--   noninsignificant results in individual tests on regression coefficients for important predictor variables.\
+-   non insignificant results in individual tests on regression coefficients for important predictor variables.\
 -   estimated regression coefficients with an algebraic sign that is the opposite of that expected from theoretical consideration or prior experience.\
 -   large coefficients of simple correlation between pairs of predictor variables in the correlation matrix.\
 -   wide confidence intervals for the regression coefficients representing important predictor variables.

-When some of X variables are so highly correlated that the inverse $(X'X)^{-1}$ does not exist or is very computationally unstable.
+When some of $X$ variables are so highly correlated that the inverse $(X'X)^{-1}$ does not exist or is very computationally unstable.

 Correlated Predictor Variables: if some X variables are "perfectly" correlated, the system is undetermined and there are an infinite number of models that fit the data.
 That is, if $X'X$ is singular, then $(X'X)^{-1}$ doesn't exist.
 Then,